ncandio/Health_Check_PostgreSQL/README.md

 ## Implementation Notes

+- Multiple processing and threading approaches are provided:
-- The scheduler uses a simple thread-based implementation for maximum reliability
+  - The current implementation uses a simple thread-based scheduler for maximum reliability
-  - A previous implementation using Dask is preserved in `scheduler.py.bck2`
+  - An alternative implementation using Dask is preserved in `scheduler.py.bck2`
+  - A third approach using pyuv for event-based processing is available
-- Configuration supports 10 websites with regex pattern matching
+- Configuration supports 1000 websites with regex pattern matching
-- Tests are provided for the scheduler component using pytest
+- Comprehensive test suite for scheduler, database, and website monitoring
 - Connects to an Aiven PostgreSQL database (configured in config.json)

 ## Configuration